-Walkite US and Blingabc are incorporated in the U.S.A. and are subject to state income tax and federal income tax at 21% and 29.84%, respectively, depending upon the taxable income levels.
+Walkite US and Blingabc are incorporated in the U.S.A. and are subject to federal income tax and state income tax at 21% and 8.84%, respectively.

 In December 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act").
 The Tax Act makes broad and complex changes to the U.S. tax code including, but not limited to, (1) reducing the U.S. federal corporate tax rate, (2) requiring a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries that is payable over eight years, and (3) bonus depreciation that will allow for full expensing of qualified property.
 The impact of the Tax Act is not material to the Group's operation and resulted in a decrease in income tax rate from 35% before January 1, 2018 to 21% after January 1, 2018 for tax and income earned as determined in accordance with the relevant tax rules and regulations.